 - Standardize C/D patient rooms and pieces of equipment throughout the hospital - All touchable hand contact surfaces wiped with disinfection daily, when spills occur and when the surfaces are visibly soiled. - All noncritical medical devices should be disinfected daily and when soiled - Clean and disinfectant sink and toilet - Damp mop floor with disinfectant-detergent (CBIC-detergent) - If disinfectant prepared on-site, document correct concentration - Address treatment time/contact time for wipes and liquid disinfectants (e.g., treatment time for wipes is the kill time and includes a wet time via wiping as well as the undisturbed time).

 Effective Surface Decontamination

 Product and Practice = Perfection

-Disinfection of Noncritical Surfaces Bundle NL Havill AJIC 2013;41:S26-30
+Best Practices in Disinfection of Noncritical Surfaces in the Healthcare Setting: A Bundle Approach

+NL Havill AJIC 2013;41:S26-30; Rutala, Weber.
+AJIC 2019;47:A96-A105